 My grandma made the most beautiful bead and sequin ornaments and they have always been my favorites on our tree.
 This year I attempted to recreate these stunning ornaments.
-These are great decorations and also make a wonderful gift.

 I know there have been similar posts about this, but I am proud of my ornament creations from a satin ball, sequins and pearls, and you can make these for next year still!